 Dental Microwear Texture Analyses (DMTA)

-Dental Microwear Texture Analysis (DMTA) is a powerful approach to characterize dietary preferences at a short time scale (days to weeks prior the death of the individual; Hoffman et al., 2015; Winkler et al., 2020), widely used in paleontological and archeological studies (Grine, 1986; Rivals et al., 2012; Jones and DeSantis, 2017; Berlioz et al., 2018).
-We studied dental microwear texture on one well-preserved molar (germs and over-worn teeth excluded) per individual, preferentially the second molar (first or third otherwise), either upper or lower, left or right.
+Dental Microwear Texture Analysis (DMTA) allows for the characterization of dietary preferences at a short time scale (days to weeks prior the death of the individual; Hoffman et al., 2015; Winkler et al., 2020).
+This method has been widely used in paleontological and archeological studies to infer diet (e.g., Grine, 1986; Rivals et al., 2012; Jones and DeSantis, 2017; Berlioz et al., 2018).
+Here, we studied dental microwear texture on one well-preserved molar (germs and over-worn teeth excluded) per individual, preferentially the second molar (first or third otherwise), either upper or lower, left or right.

 After cleaning the tooth with acetone or ethanol, two silicone (Regular Body President, ref.
 6015 - ISO 4823, medium consistency, polyvinylsiloxane addition type; Coltene Whaledent) molds were made on a single enamel band, which shows two different facets acting as grinding and shearing (if present).
-This shearing facet has a steep slope while the former is more horizontal and show several Hunter-Schreger bands on the very enamel surface.
+The grinding facet shows several Hunter-Schreger bands on the very enamel surface and is more horizontal than the shearing facet which has a steep slope towards the labial side.
 To combine both type of facets with different functions indeed improves dietary reconstruction (Louail et al., 2021; Merceron et al., 2021).
-The enamel band on which we identified those two facets is localized labially near the protocone on upper molars and distally to the protoconid or hypoconid (if the protoconid is unavailable) on lower teeth (see supplementary S2).
+The enamel band on which we identified those two facets is localized labially near the protocone on upper molars and distally to the protoconid or hypoconid (if the protoconid is unavailable) on lower teeth (for an illustration see supplementary S2).

 In this article we followed a protocol adapted from Scott et al. (2005, 2006) with sensitive-scale fractal analyses.
 Molds were scanned with a Leica DCM8 confocal profilometer (“TRIDENT” profilometer housed at the PALEVOPRIM, CNRS, University of Poitiers) using white light confocal technology with a 100× objective (Leica Microsystems; Numerical aperture: 0.90; working distance: 0.9 mm).
 The obtained scans (.plu files) were pre-treated with LeicaMap v.8.2.
-(Leica Microsystems) as follows: the surface was inverted (as scans were made on negative replicas), missing points (i.e., non-measured, less than 1%) were replaced by the mean of the neighboring points and aberrant peaks were removed (see details in the supplementary Information in Merceron et al., 2016b).
+(Leica Microsystems) as follows: the surface was inverted (as scans were made on negative replicas), missing points (i.e., non-measured, less than 1%) were replaced by the mean of the neighboring points and aberrant peaks were removed (see details in the supplementary Information in Merceron et al., 2016).
 The surface was then levelled, and we applied a polynomial of degree 8 removal of form to temper for Hunter-Schreger bands reliefs in the DMTA parameters.
 Eventually, we selected a 200×200-μm area (1551 × 1551 pixels) within the surface, which we saved as a digital elevation model (.sur) and used to extract DMTA parameters through Scale-Sensitive Fractal Analysis with SFrax (Surfract, www.surfract.com) and LeicaMap.